-Accounting principles generally accepted in the United States of America require that Management's Discussion and Analysis on pages 3 through 10; the Law Enforcement Officers' Special Separation Allowance - Schedule of Funding Progress and Schedule of Employer Contributions on page 43; Other Postemployment Benefits - Schedule of Funding Progress and Schedule of Employer Contributions on page 44; and the Local Government Employees' Retirement System's Schedules of the Proportionate Share of the Net Pension Asset and the Schedule of Contributions, on page 45, be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that Management's Discussion and Analysis on pages 3 through 10; Other Postemployment Benefits - Schedule of Funding Progress and Schedule of Employer Contributions on page 46; and the Local Government Employees' Retirement System's Schedules of the Proportionate Share of the Net Pension Asset and the Schedule of Contributions, on page 47, and the Law Enforcement Officers' Special Separation Allowance schedules of the Changes in Total Pension Liability and Total Pension Liability as a Percentage of Covered Payroll on pages 48 through 49 be presented to supplement the basic financial statements.
 Such information, although not a required part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.